elhariri/flow-ds/backend/src/solution/Final/README.md

+## NOW

+The nature of the data make it htat a lot of useases that i thought about at first are not existant a much simpler solution is enough

+## AT FIRST

 The problem is quite challenging.
 I am uncertain if I can find a solution that accurately determines the maximum profit.
 Therefore, I will attempt to simplify the challenge initially to find a suitable initial solution.

 ## Though process